SiyiP/linked-blog-starter-md/11 HEENT/HRR Persistent CNS Viruses_Kasman.md

 - DX: IgG in CSF specific for rubella or virus in brain
 - this is fatal

-progressive multifocal leukoencephalopathy - treatable , restore immune function but not curative.
+<mark style="background: #FFF3A3A6;">progressive multifocal leukoencephalopathy </mark>- treatable , restore immune function but not curative.
 - <mark style="background: #FFF3A3A6;">JC</mark> polyomavirus
 - reactivation of this latent/persistent JC
 - <mark style="background: #FFF3A3A6;">lesions in the white matter of the brain</mark> ... almost all pts have underlying immunodeficiency like malignancis, HIV, transplants, etc.